GilatToker/KPMG/README.md

     ```
     - Streamlit will start on [http://localhost:8501](http://localhost:8501) or another available port.
     - Fill out your personal details, confirm, then ask health-fund related questions.

----

-## ℹ️ Additional Notes

-- **.env**: Never commit `.env` to GitHub (it contains secrets).
-- **requirements.txt**: Each subfolder has its own dependencies.
-If you prefer a single environment for all, just install them all together in one environment.
-- **phase2_data**: Contains the HTML knowledge base for the HMO Chatbot’s semantic search.

----

-## 🙌 Contributing

-Feel free to open issues or pull requests.
-For major changes, please open an issue first to discuss your idea.

----

-## 🏆 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details (if included).

----

 **Enjoy building and exploring the HMO Chatbot & OCR Form Extraction!**